 Self-regulation allows a profession to act as an agent of the government in regulating its members because the government acknowledges that the profession has the special knowledge required to set standards and judge the conduct of its members through peer review.

 Self-regulation of a profession also provides public transparency as all College members are listed on an online register, which lists their registration status, discipline history (if any), restrictions on their practice (if any) and employer contact information.

 How is the College Administered?

-A 21-member Council representing equally social workers, social service workers and the public governs the College.
-The Registrar is hired by, and reports to, the Council.
-The Registrar hires staff to fulfill the objects of the College as set out in the legislation.
+The Registrar and CEO is hired by, and reports to, the Council.
+The Registrar and CEO hires staff to fulfill the objects of the College as set out in the legislation.